swang/markovchain/README.md

 - If you pass a String, `str`, the markov chain will generate words until the word matches `str` or the generator can no longer find words to chain.
-- If you pass an Integer, `int`, the markov chain will generate words until the sentence length matches `int` or the generator can no longer find words to chain.
+- If you pass an Integer, `int`, the markov chain will generate words until the sentence length (as measured by word count) matches `int` or the generator can no longer find words to chain.
 - If you pass a Function, `func`, the markov chain will generate words until function `func` returns true. `func` will be passed one parameter, `sentence`